learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/React_Prop_Drilling.md

   );
 };
 ```
 In this example, ChildComponent needs the data prop, and ParentComponent serves as an intermediary just to pass it down.
-This is an illustration of props drilling.

 ## Avoiding Props Drilling
 To mitigate props drilling, React provides the Context API.
 Context allows you to share values, such as props, across components without explicitly passing them through each level.

-Here's a modified version of the previous example using the Context API:
+Below is a modified version of the previous example using the Context API:

 ```jsx
 // Creating a context